 Another Madeline passage that can be heard at the end of each Madeline episode is “and that’s all there is–there isn’t any more.”

 Since Madeline is a story for students currently in Kindergarten through second grade, teachers can orchestrate a few games to remind the students about the book.
 First, teachers can create their own rhyming game.
 Place rhyming words on note cards and flip them over so that no one can see the words.
 Each student can take a turn flipping over two cards.
 The student who finds two words that rhyme, gets to keep the pair.
 The student with the most pairs at the end of the game wins.
 Literature printable worksheets can help students retain information they have read.
-Additionally, teachers can put together a Madeline spelling list and students can use this list to practice not only their spelling, but also their knowledge of the book.
+Additionally, teachers can put together a spelling list, or import this ready made second grade Madeline spelling list, and students can use this list to practice not only their spelling, but also their knowledge of the book.
 Finally, have the students each draw a scene from the book.
 Paste the scene on to a piece of cardstock.
 Cut sections of the scene out to create a puzzle.
 The students can exchange puzzles and see how quickly they can put each other’s puzzles together.